irrdnet/irrd/docs/admins/rpki.rst

 `RFC6811 origin validation <https://tools.ietf.org/html/rfc6811>` and
 applies to all query types.

+Query responses for the text of `route(6)` objects include a ``rpki-validation-state`` attribute, showing the current status.
+This attribute is discarded from any objects submitted to IRRd.

 To aid in debugging, it is possible to include invalid objects in the response.
 The RPKI filter can be disabled for a connection with the ``!fno-rpki-filter`` command.
 The filter is